|

 Count Sticky began recording towards the end of mento's golden age of

 the 1950s.
-He is a rather obscure mento artist, especially considering the
+He is a rather obscure mento artist, who performed at north coast

 rural and other styles.
 Regrettably, none of Sticky's recordings have ever